2011–12 Big Ten Conference men's basketball season: Conference honors

 Two sets of conference award winners were recognized by the Big Ten - one selected by league coaches and one selected by the media.

+The leading scorer for the year was John Shurna with an average of 20.0 and the leading rebounder was Draymond Green with an average of 10.6.

 NABC

-The National Association of Basketball Coaches announced their Division I All‐District teams on March 14, recognizing the nation’s best men’s collegiate basketball student-athletes.
+The National Association of Basketball Coaches announced their Division I All-District teams on March 14, recognizing the nation's best men's collegiate basketball student-athletes.
 Selected and voted on by member coaches of the NABC, 240 student-athletes, from 24 districts were chosen.
-The selection on this list were then eligible for the State Farm Coaches’ Division I All-America teams.
+The selection on this list were then eligible for the State Farm Coaches' Division I All-America teams.
 The following list represented the Big Ten players chosen to the list.
 Since the Big Ten Conference was its own district, this is equivalent to being named All-Big Ten by the NABC.